What happens if the tooth under the crown starts to ache?

 The Value of Timely Crown Treatment

-Prompt evaluation from a trusted Murray, KY, dental team can often prevent a small issue from becoming a larger repair.
+Prompt evaluation by a trusted dental team in Murray, KY, can often prevent a small issue from becoming a larger repair.
 At Arnett Dental Care, Dr. Mark Arnett and our outstanding team perform exams and take x-rays to determine whether the crown can be adjusted, repaired, replaced, or whether the tooth underneath requires root canal treatment.

 Convenient, Effective Crown Repair in Murray, KY

-If you’re in Murray and want to learn more about dealing with tooth pain under a crown and getting the proper corrective care, contact Dr. Mark Arnett and the Arnett Dental Care team to schedule a consultation.
+If you want to learn more about dealing with tooth pain or need a replacement dental crown in Murray, our experienced team is here to provide the proper corrective care.
+Contact Dr. Mark Arnett and the Arnett Dental Care team to schedule a consultation online today.